The Student’s Guide to Financial Aid and the FAFSA

 Students can expect to receive their Student Aid Report (SAR) about 3-5 days after submitting their FAFSA online.

-This report displays basic information about your federal student aid eligibility, including the final calculation of your estimated family contribution and the Data Release Number, which your school needs to change certain information on your FAFSA.
+This report displays basic information about your federal student aid eligibility.
+It also includes your Data Release Number, which your school needs to change certain information on your FAFSA.

 Spend time ensuring your SAR is accurate.
 Your school will use this report to determine what federal and nonfederal aid you receive and may even ask you to verify certain parts of your application.